tin-/LXI-Instruments-DataLogger/README.md

 Note: use syncfs=1 when CSV file placed to TMPFS partition, otherwise use syncfs=0 to save your sd-card.

-*Original version created by TiN (Illya Tsemenko https://xdevs.com/) *Modified by Shodan (Andrey Bykanov https://misrv.com/)
+*Original D3 graph version created by TiN (Illya Tsemenko https://xdevs.com/).
+Modified by Shodan (Andrey Bykanov https://misrv.com/)

 ## Screenshot